kosyfrances/kosyfrances.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-<p>Hi, I'm Kosy and I am a Backend Engineer at <a href="https://www.deliveryhero.com/">Delivery Hero</a>.
+<p>Hi, I'm Kosy and I am a Senior Software Engineer at <a href="https://www.hashicorp.com/">HashiCorp</a>.
 Curious by nature and always wanting to know "why?", I spend much of my time exploring and tinkering with stuff in order to learn something new and make things better.
 I've done a lot of different stuff ranging from web development to DevOps to building infrastructure tools.
 In all, I enjoy building things.</p>

 <p>In my free time, I like to do karaoke and travel.
 I also like memes ... a lot :)</p>